albertjoseph0/python-authenticated-mcp-server-scaffold/typescript-authenticated-mcp-server-scaffold/README.md

 ### Additional settings (production deployment)

+Once you have deployed the MCP server to a public URL (whether via a tunneling service like ngrok or on a hosting platform, you will need to replace the `RESOURCE_SERVER_URL` with that url.

 ```
-# Where your deployed server is reachable
 RESOURCE_SERVER_URL=https://your-public-domain.example.com
 ```

-Set these variables with your hosting provider (Render, Fly.io, etc.).
+Make sure to set these environment variables in your hosting provider's dashboard (Render, Fly.io, etc.).

 The airfare trend tool reads from `synthetic_financial_data/web_search_trends` by default.
 Update `src/config.ts` if you move or replace the sample data.